JontySinai/jontysinai.github.io/_posts/2017-11-23-probability-for-everyone.markdown

 > Events in \\(\mathscr{F}\\) are made up of elementary events (or the lack thereof, e.g. the event that you **don't** roll two 6's).

 The next step is to define the notion of a *random variable*.
 Our intuition says that this must be some kind of variable that takes its values at random.
 Mathematically, this isn't as obvious to define.
-The formal definition will follow our intuition in the following way: when we measure the probability of an event, we start by measuring how likely we are to observe an event.
-In the case of the dice example, we can observe the sum of two dice being \\(9\\) in four ways, as listed in the set \\(A\\).
-We will do the same thing in general by starting with a set of outcomes and measuring the size of set of possibilities that could lead to that outcome.
+The formal definition will follow our intuition in the following way:

+> When we measure the probability of an event, we start by measuring how likely we are to **observe** an event.

+In the case of the dice example, we can observe the sum of two dice being \\(9\\) in four ways, listed by the elements of the set \\(A\\).
+We will do the same thing in general by starting with a set of outcomes and measuring the size of the set of possibilities that could lead to that outcome.

 We formalise this as follows: let \\(X:\Omega \to \mathbb{R}\\) be a function which sends the elementary events from \\(\Omega\\) to the *real line* (i.e. all the usuals numbers that we are familiar with).
 Then the function \\(X\\) will be a **random variable** if the *inverse image* of any subset \\(B \subset \mathbb{R}\\) (the symbol \\(\subset\\) is used to indicate that \\(B\\) is a subset of \\(\mathbb{R}\\)) is contained in \\(\mathscr{F}\\).